emasab/transparent-herd/README.md

 /*
-  * This way you get a singular function out of the batched one */ const singular: transparentHerd.SingularFunction = transparentHerd.singular(batched, { maxConcurrent });
+  * This way you get a singular function out of the batched one */ const singular: transparentHerd.SingularFunction = transparentHerd.singular(batched, { maxBatchSize });

 /*
   * Then you can use the singular function just as before */ const allPromises = [];
 for (let i = 0; i < numCalls; i++) {
   allPromises.push(singular({ a: i }));
 }
 ```

-The mean execution time out of 100 rounds was 15.28 times smaller with the convertion to bulk insert.
+The mean execution time out of 100 rounds was 15.29 times smaller with the convertion to bulk insert.
 See [transparent-herd-test](https://github.com/emasab/transparent-herd-test)

 ## Getting started